mehulshrivastava7/Financial-Advisory-Chatbot/diversification_module/ReadMe.md

 References:

-I am not using anything directly from these papers, but these are what I came across initially which helped me choose the features and discuss importance of diversifications in detail.
+These are the papers / sources which I used along with what I am using from them:

 1. "Creating Diversified Portfolios Using Cluster Analysis" by Karina Marvin: